MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/comprehensive-guidance-on-linux-deployment.md

           enablerepo: packages-microsoft-[channel]
     ```

-Additionally, for deploying the “settings preferences” via Ansible, go through adding the steps from the above item 5 “How to configure Microsoft Defender for Endpoint for Linux Antivirus (AV)”, by copying your `mdatp_managed.json` to `/etc/opt/microsoft/mdatp/managed/`.
+Additionally, for deploying the “settings preferences” via Ansible, go through adding the steps from the above item 5 “How to configure Microsoft Defender for Endpoint for Linux antimalware (AV)”, by copying your `mdatp_managed.json` to `/etc/opt/microsoft/mdatp/managed/`.

 ## Verify communication with Microsoft Defender for Endpoint backend